guiguilechat/JCELechat/programs/spring/eveproxy/ReadMe.md

 #### Add a config in tomcat

-This will make tomcat load a specific properties for the app
+This will make tomcat load a specific properties for the app.
+This is only important if your tomcat is shared.
+Otherwise see next section

 ``` bash
 sudo tee /etc/tomcat10/Catalina/localhost/EveProxy.xml <<- EOF